-- (vii) Specific Information Requests: All providers at the COSH and the Authority shall respond to requests from the City for specific information within five (5) business days.
-Such responses must be typed unless otherwise agreed upon by the requestor. - c.
-Referral Process. - As one of the initial designated providers for the City, the COSH shall, in (i) partnership with Risk Management of the City, maintain a list of consultant specialists for referral purposes.
+- (i) As one of the initial designated providers for the City, the COSH shall, in partnership with Risk Management of the City, maintain a list of consultant specialists for referral purposes.
 The COSH shall enter into a written agreement with each consultant specialist to whom it refers City employees.
 The City shall be provided with a copy of all agreements and related rules as provided in Denver Revised Municipal Code (DRMC) Section 18.309, which the City must approve.
 Each agreement shall include the same quality assurance standards and performance criteria that the City requires of the COSH.
 If in the opinion of the COSH or the City a specialist fails to meet the quality assurance standards and performance criteria as determined by the COSH and the City's Risk Management Department, the specialist shall be removed from the referral list.
 Once the COSH removes a consultant specialist from the list, the COSH shall not refer any City employees to that consultant specialist.
 The list of Specialist Consultants for referral process will follow the City Ordinance that is current at the time. - (ii) All physicians, including those at the COSH, physician extenders, and consultant specialists authorized to treat the City's employees shall render their services consistent with this Agreement, including but not limited to community standards and quality assurance measures in 1.4.a (i); (ii) (1) to (7); (iii); (iv); and b. (iii).
 It shall be the responsibility of the COSH, except when not acting as the City's designated provider, and the City, individually and jointly, to maintain and enforce all best practice standards and quality assurance measures for all physicians, physician extenders, and consultant specialists.
-In addition, the Primary Care Physician at the Authority shall be responsible for reviewing all Specialist recommendations for adherence to the Colorado State Medical Treatment Guidelines. - (iii) COSH shall review the performance and adherence to quality standards of any consultant specialist upon request of the City Director of Risk Management.

-- (iv) COSH shall review the performance and adherence to quality standards of any COSH clinic physician upon request of the City's Director of Risk Management. - (v) In acting as the initial designated provider or seeing an injured employee in the first instance after an emergency room visit, physicians at the COSH shall act as primary care physician/authorized treating physician as those terms are used in the Act.
-In all instances in which the COSH refers the injured employee to a consultant specialist for treatment and evaluation, that physician must be a DOWC level II accredited physician unless otherwise agreed upon by the City and COSH.

-1.5 Service Team.
+In addition, the Primary Care Physician at the Authority shall be responsible for reviewing all Specialist recommendations for adherence to the Colorado State Medical Treatment Guidelines. - (iii) COSH shall review the performance and adherence to quality standards of any consultant specialist upon request of the City Director of Risk Management. - (iv) COSH shall review the performance and adherence to quality standards of any COSH clinic physician upon request of the City's Director of Risk Management. - (v) In acting as the initial designated provider or seeing an injured employee in the first instance after an emergency room visit, physicians at the COSH shall act as primary care physician/authorized treating physician as those terms are used in the Act.
+In all instances in which the COSH refers the injured employee to a consultant specialist for treatment and evaluation, that physician must be a DOWC level II accredited physician unless otherwise agreed upon by the City and COSH. - 1.5 Service Team.
 The City is required to designate authorized treating physicians pursuant to §8-43-404(5)(a)(I)(A), C.R.S.
-The City Director of Risk Management will designate in writing the current COSH physicians as authorized treating physicians to the Medical Director at COSH by January 1, 2018.
+The City Director of Risk Management will designate in writing the current COSH physicians as authorized treating physicians to the Medical Director at COSH by January 1, 2017.
 The authorized treating physicians will continue in that status until a claim is closed or a change in the authorized treating physicians is communicated to COSH by the Director of Risk Management.
 Physicians not designated as authorized treating physicians will not see, treat, or provide services to injured workers of the City.
-If a designated COSH provider exhibits a pattern of unprofessional behavior or one that is inconsistent with existing standards of medical care, then a plan of action and/or remediation for that provider will be mutually agreed upon and executed by the COSH Medical Director and the Director of Risk Management.
+To the extent possible, the City will advise the Authority with prior written notice of issues with physician performance before removing an Authority COSH physician from the City's list of designated physicians, and before failing to renew the status of a currently designated COSH physician.